williamdsw/saroo-configuration-list/Regions/Retails/Japan/T-20607G/README.md

-# Time Bokan Series - Bokan to Ippatsu!
+# Time Bokan Series: Bokan to Ippatsu!
 Doronbow Kanpekiban (Japan)

 SAROO's attributes configuration for this game.